Kwon-Sung-joon/AWS-RDS-Instance-Scheduler/README.md

 # AWS-RDS-Instance-Scheduler
-If your customer using RDS DB Instance Only 1 hours per weeks, What should we do for reduce AWS costs ?
+If your customer using RDS DB Instance Only 1 hours per weeks,<br>
+What should we do for reduce AWS costs ?
 Using Lambda and EvnetBridge will reduce your customer's AWS costs.

 # Architecture